grf-labs/maq/README.md

 Consider a set of costly and mutually exclusive treatment arms $k = 0, \ldots, K$ where $k=0$ is a zero-cost control.
 Let $\tau(X_i)$ be a vector of treatment effects for unit $i$, i.e. the $k$-th element ($k > 0$) is $\mu_{ik} - \mu_{i0}$, where $\mu_{ik} = E[Y_i(k) | X_i = x]$.
 Let $C(X_i)$ be a vector of positive costs, i.e. the $k$-th element is the cost of assigning unit $i$ arm $k$.

-The multi-action Qini is defined as the value of the optimal cost-constrained treatment allocation $\pi_B(X_i) \in [0, 1]^K$ at any budget constraint $B$. `maq` delivers the path of these optimal allocations and confidence intervals for the optimal value (on a held out evaluation set) by efficiently solving the following series of linear programs:
+The multi-armed Qini is defined as the value of the optimal cost-constrained treatment allocation $\pi_B(X_i) \in [0, 1]^K$ at any budget constraint $B$. `maq` delivers the path of these optimal allocations and confidence intervals for the optimal value (on a held out evaluation set) by efficiently solving the following series of linear programs:

 ```math
 \begin{aligned}